 Top 5 Ingredients: Chicken Fat, Chicken By-Product Meal, Tapioca, Brewers Rice, Corn

-This recipe is an excellent choice if you are looking for complete and balanced nutrition for your Blue Heeler.
-It features all the essential nutrition your active dog needs.
-The recipe includes fibers to support digestive performance and liver-enriched protein for optimum nutrition.
+This recipe is an excellent choice if you want a complete and balanced diet for your Blue Heeler.
+It features all the essential nutrition your active dog needs and includes fiber to support digestive health and liver-enriched protein for active muscles.
 Also, the added DHA and EPA content promotes joint and bone health.

 The kibble has a crunchy texture and delicious flavor that encourages dogs to finish their meals.
 Finally, the selective protein in this recipe meets extensive energy requirements and helps your Blue Heeler stay active.

 6. Purina ONE – SmartBlend Puppy Formula Dry Dog Food

 Top 5 ingredients: Chicken, Rice Flour, Corn Gluten Meal, Chicken By-Product Meal, Whole Grain Corn